jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 == Use Case: No Collection Claims Resource

 Now that the details are understood, we sketch 3 cases of handling resources that are not claimed.
-We propose either notifying the owner, or letting the client assume a location, or to deny the operation.
+We propose either notifying the owner, letting the client assume a location, or to deny the operation.

 === Notification